Best VPN For Mac

 CyberGhost's easy-to-use interface lets you search for servers optimized for multiple purposes, including streaming, torrenting and gaming.
 The gaming servers prioritize low latency and stable connections — two very important metrics if you're playing games that require quick response times.

-Like the best of its competitors, CyberGhost has RAM-based servers and never logs your data, meaning your logs (and your privacy) will be kept away from prying eyes.
-Plus with seven simultaneous connections allowed, it's clear that the low price goes a long way.
+Like the best of its competitors, CyberGhost has RAM-based servers and never logs your data, meaning your data will be kept private and safe from prying eyes.
+Plus, the service's low price for a long-term subscription goes a long way, with seven simultaneous device connections allowed.

-Although CyberGhost is a powerful and well-designed VPN overall, its competitors outshine it when it comes to most use cases outside of gaming.
+Although CyberGhost is a strong VPN solution overall, its competitors outshine it when it comes to most use cases outside of gaming.
 It's fast, but not as fast as ExpressVPN.
 It's good for streaming, but NordVPN is more reliable when it comes to watching geo-blocked content.
-And while it's inexpensive, that's only the case if you commit to a two-year subscription.
+And while it's inexpensive, that's only the case if you commit to a two-year or six-month plan.

-Why we chose it: Out of all the VPN services available on Mac, NordVPN is currently the best for regularly accessing streaming platforms like Netflix and Hulu.
+Why we chose it: Out of all the VPN services available on Mac, NordVPN is currently the best for regularly accessing streaming platforms like Netflix, Hulu and Max.

-One of the most popular uses of VPNs is to connect to servers in other countries in order to access geo-blocked content.
-Unfortunately, some streaming platforms have gotten wise to this, and don't appreciate customers trying to get around their policies.
+One of the most popular uses of VPNs is connecting to servers in other countries to access geo-blocked content.
+Some streaming platforms have gotten wiser to this, and don't appreciate customers trying to get around their policies.
 Sites like Netflix and Hulu now do their best to block VPNs, so not every VPN service can reliably access regionally restricted content.

 Other VPNs for Mac We Considered